 Oxycodone and hydrocodone are often involved in fatal opioid overdoses.
 This is largely because they are prescribed frequently by doctors.
 However, illegal fentanyl and fentanyl analogs are increasingly being seen in deadly overdoses.
 The reason for this is relatively simple.
 People who are addicted to a prescription opioid often develop a tolerance to the drug.

 This means they need to take more and more of it to achieve the high they experienced the first time.
-People who are highly dependent may also need higher doses simply to feel a sense of normalcy.
+Highly dependent people may also need higher doses simply to feel a sense of normalcy.
 In such a case, it’s easy to take too much and overdose.
 Some overdoses are also purely accidental.
 The individual may forget that they already took their medication, or they may misread the instructions of the bottle.
 No matter how overdose occurs or which drug is involved, it is important that it’s discovered quickly and addressed.

 Recognizing Opioid Overdose